romeobwiii/mulaxprime/README.md

 **Tsela** — An offline, on-device AI assistant answering university admissions questions for six Botswana institutions (UB, BIUST, BA ISAGO, Botho, Limkokwing, BSBS/BAC).
 Built and tested entirely on a consumer laptop with no GPU.
 Runs a quantized Qwen2.5-1.5B-Instruct model via llama.cpp, with a verified knowledge base and a deterministic lookup that bypasses the model for high-stakes facts like points requirements — preventing hallucination on the numbers that matter most.
 Submitted to the Africa Deep Tech Challenge 2026.

 **Mothusi V3.1** — AI-powered tutor for BGCSE Computer Studies students in Botswana.
 Built with a full tkinter GUI, Groq-powered AI responses, voice input/output, student login and registration, quiz mode with scoring, and auto-saved sessions.
 Open source on GitHub under MIT license, and independently tested by other Botswana developers.
+Currently being ported to the browser with Flask.

 **Mpho** — Telegram bot with AI chat powered by Groq, text-to-speech via gTTS, and YouTube music streaming.